bots-squad/indybot/README.md

 - script is in `/applications`
 - its name is `app.slack.golo` *remark: you can rename it or create a new one, so don't forget to update `indybot.slack.sh`*

+:warning: :wave: you can run it like that: `SLACK_INDY_TOKEN=your_token golo golo --classpath jars/*.jar  --files core/*.golo adapters/adapter.slack.golo applications/app.slack.golo
+`

 #### minimal application script

 ```golo